DuckLake

 - MotherDuck compute + MotherDuck catalog: Use MotherDuck for both compute and catalog services

-- Local compute + MotherDuck catalog: Use local DuckDB client for compute while MotherDuck provides catalog services
+- Own compute + MotherDuck catalog: Use your own DuckDB client for compute while MotherDuck provides catalog services

 Creating a fully managed DuckLake database